Login with your member password below to see your content

 It might only be a little island but it has a whole lot of interesting things going on for such a small place.
 These are some of its charms:

 So stunning, you really have to visit.
-The beach itself is gravelly but everything else is perfect and spectacular: the waters crystal clear and clean, scenery unbelievable and the sunsets, best viewed through the arch, totally romantic.
+The beach itself is a mixture of sandy bits and gravelly bit, the waters crystal clear and clean, scenery unbelievable and the sunsets, best viewed through the arch, totally romantic.

 It takes a little bit of effort to get to the beach and the main path is a little hair-raising, personally, I wouldn't take it unless you are fairly fit, sure of foot and not scared of heights.
 I don't recommend the path if you are visiting with children - I've seen people walk it with children but, if the children get distracted or muck about, it is easy to slip over the edge.
 Also, there is a risk of rock slides on this path.

 These then are the three ways to get there:

 From Mirabella Beach: This is the dangerous and difficult path, it does afford spectacular views though, particularly from the stretch just before the arch and as you cross over the arch itself.
 To take this path park on the Bagno Marinella side (costs 6 Euros for the day) and then follow the footpath.